joaquinsalas/poverty/README.md

 ## Census-based regression stage

-In the first stage, a regression framework is trained using census reference data associated with multidimensional poverty indicators at the municipal level.
+In the second stage, Sentinel-2 satellite imagery is linked to the poverty estimates obtained from the census-based regression stage, enabling prediction at finer spatial resolutions through image-based learning.

-The implementation of this stage is available in the code/census-stage directory.
-It includes multiple regression approaches for mapping census variables to poverty indicators, such as neural networks (NN), support vector regression (SVR), and gradient-boosted decision trees (XGBoost).
-In addition, an ensemble strategy is implemented to combine the predictions of individual models, improving robustness and generalization performance.
+The models for this stage are implemented in the code/earth-observations-stage directory and use the spectral and spatial information contained in multispectral Sentinel-2 imagery.
+This stage incorporates a range of learning paradigms, including convolutional neural networks (CNNs), transformer-based architectures, graph-based methods, and Capsule Attention Networks (CAN).
+Together, these models capture complex spectral–spatial relationships in satellite data to support scalable, high-resolution poverty mapping.

 ## Satellite-based inference stage